nanlovescan/nansheng.github.io/_pages/about.md

 # News

-I have started my job at Flatiron institute, working with Dr. Olivier Parcollet.
+I have started a job at Flatiron institute, working with Dr. Olivier Parcollet.

 <!-- * I will do my internship at MSR Redmond this summer.